digingbil/com_nxpeasyforms/README.md

 ## Recent Changes

+### Administrator AJAX Refactor

+-   Replaced the monolithic administrator `AjaxController` with a lightweight delegator that bootstraps domain services on demand, wraps the request in `AjaxRequestContext`, and forwards execution to a dedicated `AjaxRouter`.
+The controller now emits JSON manually so both Joomla runtime and test environments get consistent payloads and status codes even when `JsonResponse` is unavailable.
+-   Introduced a service-oriented routing layer under `administrator/components/com_nxpeasyforms/src/Ajax/`, covering resource-specific handlers for forms (`FormAjaxHandler`), ad-hoc email tests (`EmailAjaxHandler`), component settings (`Settings/EmailSettingsAjaxHandler`, `Settings/JoomlaSettingsAjaxHandler`), and Mailchimp lookups (`Integrations/MailchimpAjaxHandler`).
+Each handler performs its own ACL checks through the shared `PermissionGuard`, validates CSRF tokens where appropriate, and returns an immutable `AjaxResult` value object.
+-   Added support utilities (`FormModelFactory`, `FormPayloadMapper`, `FormOptionsNormalizer`, `CategoryProvider`, `EmailSettingsRepository`, `MailchimpIntegrationService`) to keep payload normalisation, repository access, and third-party API calls reusable and easily testable.
+These helpers mirror the legacy controller’s behaviour while tightening error handling, secret redaction, and default fallbacks.
+-   Updated `administrator/components/com_nxpeasyforms/services/domain-services.php` to register all new handlers and support services with the Joomla DI container.
+Existing services (repositories, email delivery, integrations, queue) remain intact, so dependency wiring stays centralised and test suites can request the new classes directly.
+-   The Mailchimp audience fetch flow now resolves API keys via `MailchimpIntegrationService::resolveApiKey()`, allowing administrators to reuse stored encrypted keys when they request the list picker.
+Error responses are translated to user-facing messages (invalid key, HTTP failure, payload too large) with appropriate HTTP status codes.

 ### Bug Fixes

 -   **Encrypted CAPTCHA secrets**: Added the `Support/CaptchaOptions` helper so CAPTCHA credentials are stored encrypted-at-rest, redacted when delivered back to the builder, and only re-encrypted when the user supplies a new secret.
 Updated `FormRepository`, `AjaxController`, `SubmissionService`, `formStore.js`, and the Vue security settings modal to preserve existing secrets, honour remove-secret toggles, and keep form saves idempotent.